+The management board has performed its going concern assessment and has not identified any going concern risks.
 To assess the Board of Directors' assessment, we have performed, inter alia, the following procedures:

-- we considered whether the Board of Directors' assessment of the going concern risks includes all relevant information of which we are aware as a result of our audit; - we analyzed the financial position of BATIF p.l.c. and B.A.T. p.l.c as at year-end to identify significant going concern risks, including the liquidity and solvency positions; - we considered whether the outcome of our audit procedures to confirm the ability of the shareholder to fulfill its obligations arising from the loan payables to the Company, as described in the Key Audit Matter section of our auditor's report, could indicate a significant going concern risk. - we verified that the maturity of the receivables from group undertakings fully matches to the maturity of the bonds issued by the Company to ensure that the Company is in a position to timely repay the bonds and related interest.
+- we considered whether the Board of Directors' assessment of the going concern risks includes all relevant information of which we are aware as a result of our audit; - we analysed the financial position of BATIF p.l.c. and B.A.T. p.l.c as at year-end to identify significant going concern risks, including the liquidity and solvency positions; - we considered whether the outcome of our audit procedures to confirm the ability of the shareholder to fulfil its obligations arising from the loan payables to the Company, as described in the Key Audit Matter section of our auditor's report, could indicate a going concern risk. - we verified that the maturity of the receivables from group undertakings fully matches to the maturity of the bonds issued by the Company to ensure that the Company is in a position to timely repay the bonds and related interest. - we considered whether the in-house cash agreement with BATIF p.l.c. contain such limitations that indicate increased liquidity risk; - we assessed whether the ongoing tax disputes with the national tax authority and the fiscal unity, of which the Company was a part, could indicate a significant going concern risk.

-The outcome of our risk assessment procedures, including our consideration of findings from our audit procedures on other areas, did not give reason to perform additional audit procedures on Board of Directors' going concern assessment.
+The outcome of our risk assessment procedures did not give reason to perform additional audit procedures on Board of Directors' going concern assessment